tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 4. Advertisement and Marketing:

-+ The finance entity shall communicate with customers by using at least two preferred means of communication for example, but not limited to, e-mail, registered mail, SMS and telephone.
++ *The finance entity shall communicate with customers by using at least two preferred means of communication* for example, but not limited to, e-mail, registered mail, SMS and telephone.
 + The finance entity shall ensure that advertisements or promotional materials using promotional prices or introductory prices indicate the expiry date of these prices and offers.
 + The finance entity shall ensure that advertisements which include abbreviations (e.g. Annual Percentage Rate “APR”) are explicitly explained.
 + The finance entity shall not send any marketing materials on financing products that contain unsuitable risks for individuals under the age of 18.
-+ The finance entity shall ensure that the advertisement is clear, professional, not misleading and in a clear font including margins.
-The advertisement should not harm other companies’ interests or distort the reputation of the financial sector.
++ The finance entity shall ensure that the advertisement is clear, professional, not misleading and in a clear font including margins. *The advertisement should not harm other companies’ interests or distort the reputation of the financial sector*.
 + SAMA has the right to require the finance entity that does not comply with the aforementioned conditions to withdraw the advertisement within one business day from the notification of SAMA.

 5. The Finance Entity’s Responsibilities Before or Upon the Conclusion of the Financing Agreement:
 + The finance entity shall obtain consumers’ necessary information to estimate their needs of financing products and services.
 The finance entity shall provide consumers with consultations and advice on choosing the products and services suitable for their needs.
 + The finance entity shall obtain a request from the customer by any guaranteed means of communication before granting a new finance.
-+ The finance entity shall, before the conclusion of a financing agreement, disclose all information related to the requested financing product or service to consumers and provide them with the main terms and conditions (e.g. fees, commissions and APR, finance repayment period, early repayment procedures, financing agreement termination procedures, and complaint handling procedures).
++ The finance entity shall, before the conclusion of a financing agreement, disclose all information related to the requested financing product or service to consumers and provide them with the main terms and conditions (e.g. fees, commissions and Annual Percentage Rate, finance repayment period, early repayment procedures, financing agreement termination procedures, and complaint handling procedures).
 + The finance entity shall, before the conclusion of the financing agreement, disclose to its consumers any insurance coverage, the beneficiary of such coverage, and the procedures of dealing with the financing agreement in case of the death of the consumer who was granted the funding.
 + The finance entity shall inform the applicant of the reason for rejection by guaranteed communication means within a maximum period of (5 business days), in case the finance entity rejected the consumer’s application for any financing product or service.
 + The finance entity shall examine the customer’s credit history after its approval to